Published on - 08-08-2017

 MFL at Key Stage Four

 In Year 9, students may choose to continue with French or begin to study Spanish.
 They can, of course, choose to study both languages.
-The Spanish courses are accelerated programmes, which aim to prepare the students for the demands of the GCSE course.
+The Spanish course is an accelerated programmes, which aims to prepare the students for the demands of the GCSE course.
 Students beginning Spanish in Year 9 find that they progress quickly, as they are able to transfer the language acquisition skills they have gained in Years 7 and 8 to the new language they are learning.

 In Years 10 and 11, all students follow the AQA GCSE specification.
-This tests their proficiency in the skills of listening, reading, speaking and writing in the foreign language.
-60% of the course is assessed by controlled assessments in writing and speaking completed across the two-year course, with the remaining 40% being final exams in listening and reading at the end of Year 11.
+This tests their proficiency in the skills of listening, reading, speaking and writing in the foreign language which are assessed as final exams at the end of the two-year course.
 Students study the themes of Identity and Culture, Local, national, international and global areas of interest and Current and future study and employment through the foreign language.
 The GCSE course prepares students well for further study at AS and A2 level.